 Support Frontline Healthcare Workers Infographic

-As this segment from a larger infographic shows, in-text citations can be incredibly simple, and in this case, no URL needs to be listed because the advice in question comes from a well-known public health agency.
+As this segment of the infographic shows, in-text citations can be very simple.
+In this case, the infographic doesn’t include a URL because the advice comes directly from CDC, a well-known public health agency.

 How to cite on an infographic